natedey/RINRUS/bin/README.md

 This produces the files `FG_arpeggio_counts.dat`, `res_atoms.dat` and `res_atoms_types.dat`.

 The usage of `arpeggio2rins.py` is very similar to that of `probe2rins.py`, but the pdb file is additionally required to facilitate the FG-based grouping as the residue names are not printed in the arpeggio output.
-By default, proximal contacts are ignored as these do not represent "meaningful" interactions, just that atoms are within 5 � of each other.
+By default, proximal contacts are ignored as these do not represent "meaningful" interactions, just that atoms are within 5 Å of each other.
 These can be included with the optional '-prox' or '-proximal' flag.
 Note that the original version of `arpeggio2rins.py` only changed the counts when ignoring proximal contacts; atoms which only had proximal contacts were still included in `contact_counts.dat` (equivalent to `res_atoms.dat`) so unnecessary functional groups were often added to the models.
 This has been fixed in the new version (published July 2025).